posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

  -->

 By default, **data loaders block the navigation**, meaning they _just work_ with SSR and errors are propagated to the router level (`router.onError()`).
-On top of that, data loads are deduplicated, which means that no mather how many page components uses the same loader in multiple pages (e.g. nested pages), **it will still load the data just once per navigation**.
+On top of that, data loads are deduplicated, which means that no mather how many page components use the same loader (e.g. nested pages), **it will still load the data just once per navigation**.

 The simplest of data loaders can be defined in just one line and types will be automatically inferred: